cbg-ethz/QuasiFit/README.md

    Boost provides the necessary abstraction for time routines and thread handling.

 Furthermore, you will require a compiler that can handle **C++0x** (which includes all C++11 compilers).
-QuasiFit has been successfully compiled with GCC 4.4 on RHEL 6, GCC 4.8 on Gentoo and icc 12.0 on RHEL 6.
+QuasiFit has been successfully compiled with GCC 4.4 on RHEL 6, GCC 4.8 on Gentoo/Debian Etch and icc 12.0 on RHEL 6.

 If you wish to do development, you will require parts of the extended GNU toolchain (the infamous Autotools):